Introduction to Religious Studies

 - Develop increased intellectual humility, purposefulness, self-awareness, charity, and the ability to listen well.

-Preparation and contribution (40%)
+Preparation and contribution (40% of the course grade)

 - By speaking up in class.
-Oral contributions in class are often the most helpful for the rest of us–but only if what you say is clear, concise, relevant to where we are or where we need to go in our conversation, and well grounded in the assigned readings.
+Oral contributions in class are often the most helpful for the rest of us—but only if what you say is clear, concise, relevant to where we are or where we need to go in our conversation, and well grounded in the assigned readings.
 Don’t talk just to fill silence!
+If you tend to speak up often, make a special effort to defer to those who speak less often, and please help me to notice students who have their hands up if I don’t see them.

 If you are shy, or have trouble formulating ideas quickly enough to speak up, I suggest you start out with written comments; then, when you have found your voice in writing, start looking for opportunities to bring up your ideas in class.